Espa?ol

 Plasmacytoma (PLAZ-muh-sy-TOH-muh): A single tumor that begins in plasma cells.
 A plasmacytoma may turn into multiple myeloma.

-Stem cell transplant: A treatment that replaces blood-forming stem cells in the bone marrow with new stem cells that come from the bone marrow of either the patient or a donor.
+Stem cell transplant: A treatment that replaces blood-forming stem cells in the bone marrow with healthy stem cells from the patient that were collected before treatment.

 We have a lot more information for you.
 You can find it online at www.cancer.org.
 Or, you can call our toll-free number at 1-800-227-2345 to talk to one of our cancer information specialists.